 All supermarkets have a huge bakery where you can buy loafs of bread (duh!) but also pastries.
 They are all displayed on the shelves, you just have to pick a tray and help yourself.
 They are cheap too, usually about 50 cents apiece.

-There are dozens of pastries to choose from but most are fairly simple—we are not talking elaborate creamy cakes here (although you can get that too): sweet breads, sometime with a jam or cream filling, sometime dipped in chocolate or sugar.
+There are dozens of pastries to choose from but most are fairly simple—we are not talking elaborate creamy cakes here (although you can get that too): sweet breads, sometimes with a jam or cream filling, sometime dipped in chocolate or sugar.
 They aren’t too sweet or too buttery… they are just perfect for anyone who loves the texture of bread—like me.
 Like in Chinese bakeries, there are also savoury breads filled with mushrooms, tuna, etc.

 Besides the panaderia, there is often a cafeteria where you can buy favourite local foods such as pieces of fried chicken, fried plantains, tamales, rice and beans, salads, fries, etc. Mexicans seem to like anything fried!

 The vegetable section is quite extensive and includes tons of bananas from Chiapas or Tabasco, as well as mountains of avocados.

 Mexicans must like soup—there is often an entire aisle dedicated to powdered soup (think Maggi or Knorr).
 The meat and fish section is also pretty extensive, both displayed on ice or in coolers (and not pre-packaged like in most Canadian supermarkets).

 They definitely have a sweet tooth as well because there are tons of cookies and cereal bars, although most don’t seem too fancy and revolve around chocolate chips or some kind of gooey fruity filling.
 Breakfast cereals are the sugary kind as well—most have “azucar” (sugar) in their name (at least, they are honest and don’t claim to the “healthy way” to start the day!).